b-m-f/WirtBot/Website/content/docs/what-can-i-do-with-wirt.md

 Want to have secure **DNS** on all your devices?
 No problem.

-As you can see Wirt is a good system for any of your projects that need secure communication over the internet.
+As you can see WirtBot allows you to realize projects that need secure communication over the internet.
 But only up to a certain scale.
 The focus is to stay to true to the people and help beginners and experts alike.

 In the future I hope to add a few tutorials on the amazing things that my WirtBot enables me to do.